HimanshuJaswal7/Automation/SECURITY.md

 All code, documentation, design concepts, and architecture contained in this repository are the **intellectual property of Himanshu Jaswal and Automation**.

-Unauthorized actions including but not limited to:
+Unauthorized actions including but not limited to :

 * Copying the source code
 * Reproducing the structure or architecture